The best places to live in Detroit

 Grosse Pointe

-Grosse Pointe is a beautiful and affluent collection of coastal suburbs, consisting of five main communities filled with Tudor and Victorian-style homes.
+Grosse Pointe is a beautiful and affluent collection of coastal suburbs consisting of five main communities filled with Tudor and Victorian-style homes.
 About 6 miles (10km) northeast of historic Downtown, its ideal location near the shores of Lake St Clair allows for outdoor activities such as fishing, boating and swimming, as well as picnics and golf.
-The area also has a number of retail districts which provide ample shopping opportunities.
-With a range of excellent schooling options, Grosse Pointe is a great option for those moving to Detroit with children.
+The area also has several retail districts, providing ample shopping opportunities.
+With many excellent schooling options, Grosse Pointe is great if you’re moving to Detroit with children.

 Birmingham